 Drive Less Pay Less.
 Comprehensive cover tailored to how far you drive.
 Everyday Drive Less Pay Less is designed specifically for cars that are driven 15,000km per year or less.
 Plus, eligible drivers could save up to $320 a year.* Learn more Drive Less Pay Less

 Third Party Property Damage.
-Protects you if you cause damage to another person’s vehicle and includes liability cover for any person who is legally driving your car with your permission.
+Covers you for loss or damaged caused to other people's property that you are legally liable for.
+It includes liability cover for any person who is legally driving your car with your permission.
 Learn more Third Party Property Damage Insurance

 For a new driver, especially if the car is relatively new or valuable, Comprehensive Car Insurance can cover a wider range of potential damages and losses.
 Drive Less Pay Less can be an option if the car is driven not that often, as it can offer some potential savings.* You can compare all Everyday Car Insurance cover options for more information.